Computing and Using Minimal Polynomials

-Section 6 presents non-trivial examples of minimal polynomials computed with \cocoa, and Section 7 shows how minimal polynomials can be successfully and efficiently used to compute several important invariants of zero-dimensional affine $K$-algebras.
-More specifically, in Subsection~\ref{IsRadical and Radical} we describe Algorithms~\ref{alg:IsRadical0Dim} and \ref{alg:Radical0Dim} which show how to determine whether a zero-dimensional ideal is radical, and how to compute the radical of a zero-dimensional ideal.
-In Subsection~\ref{IsMaximal} we present several algorithms which determine whether a zero-dimensional ideal is maximal or primary.
+Section~\ref{MinPoly:sec:uses} shows how minimal polynomials can be successfully and efficiently used to compute several important invariants of zero-dimensional affine $K$-algebras.
+More specifically, in Subsection~\ref{MinPoly:subsec:radical} we describe Algorithms~\ref{MinPoly:alg:IsRadical0Dim} and \ref{MinPoly:alg:Radical0Dim} which show respectively how to determine whether a zero-dimensional ideal is radical, and how to compute the radical of a zero-dimensional ideal.
+In Subsection~\ref{MinPoly:subsec:IsMaximal} we present several algorithms which determine whether a zero-dimensional ideal is maximal or primary.
 The techniques used depend very much on the field $K$.
 The main distinction is between small finite fields and fields of characteristic zero or big fields of positive characteristic.
-In particular, it is noteworthy that in the first case Frobenius spaces (see Section~5.2 of~\cite{KR3}) play a fundamental role.
+In particular, it is noteworthy that in the first case Frobenius spaces play a fundamental role~---~\eg~see Section~5.2 of the book by~\citet{KR3}.